tjboise/RNN/Rutting/README.md

 - [ ] Data Selection
 - [ ] Data Download Procedure (md)

+Meeting(Sept.22):

+Overview:
+what is it?
+why we want to do that?
+How we could do?

+Data:
+What indicator might impact the rutting?

 2. Data preprocessing

 - [ ] Data Preprocessing